mlewis-everley/open-adventures/core-rules.md

   **For example** A player decides to move their barbarian character and attack a skeleton warrior.
 The player assigns two of their dice to their "Move" attribute.
 Their Move attribute is 4, so the barbarian can move up to 8"/spaces (which allows him to reach the skeleton)

   The player then decides to perform a powerful attack on the skeleton.
 They assign two dice to their "Fight" attribute and roll those dice to attack, a 2 and a 5.
 As the barbarian's Fight attribute is 3+ that means one dice is a hit.
 The player could spend their last dice on another attack, but instead they decide to keep their final dice in reserve (to try and protect against the skeleton's upcoming attack).

 Finally, you **do not** need to pre-plan all your actions, dice can be assigned in any order on your turn.
 You could move once, then fight, then move again, etc.

 ### Attributes
 All actions in the game are controlled by your characters "Attributes".
-Each character has the following attributes, that can be assigned dice from the players dice pool to perform these actions.
+Each character has the following attributes and these dictate the maximum number of dice in a turn that can be spent performing actions linked to this attribute (EG: A shoot of 3 means you can never spend more than 3 dice in a turn on ranged combat).

 #### Move
 The Move attribute is a fixed number (usually between 1 and 10) that shows how far the character a character will move, based on the dice assigned.
 A character with Move 4 can move up to 4"/spaces when a dice is assigned.